All Products

 1. Startup IP address failover

-• Embed multiple startup IP addresses or domain names within the application to ensure continuous connectivity with HTTPDNS.
+• Embed multiple startup IP addresses or domain names in your application to maintain continuous connectivity with HTTPDNS.

-• If the request fails, the next startup IP address is automatically used.
+• If the request fails, the next startup IP address is used automatically.

 2. Dynamic update of the service IP address list

-The following flowchart shows how to obtain the service IP address by sending a request to the startup IP address.
+The following flowchart shows how to obtain a service IP address by sending a request to a startup IP address.

 image